skip to main content

 How to Adjust Babies and Little Kids to Daylight Saving Time

-Daylight saving time begins Sunday, March 10, this year, and while that may mean we get another hour of much-needed sunlight, it also means the dreaded disruption to the sleep schedules of babies and toddlers.
+Daylight saving time begins Sunday, March 9, this year, and ends on November 2, causing many parents to worry about the dreaded disruption to the sleep schedules of babies and toddlers.

-But the irony parents know all too well is that while we’re about to set our clocks forward one hour, our progress in getting our kids to be good sleepers might take two steps back.
-This means that if you usually put your baby down at 7 p.m., they might be confused or wide awake because it’s still light out, and in the morning, they might be trying to sleep an hour later, which could send the entire family’s schedule in chaos.
+But the irony parents know all too well is that while we’re about to adjust our clocks by one hour, our progress in getting our kids to be good sleepers might take two steps back.
 But it doesn’t have to be that way!
 Help with adjusting your baby or toddler is here: Dr. Vyas has shared her top tips below on how parents can better prepare their kids for the time change for a smooth, (mostly) stress-free transition.

 Steps to Take to Adjust Babies and Little Kids to Daylight Savings